learninglab-dev/ll-first-reactLab/walkthrough.md

 :collision: We're finally ready to write some code.
 To get started, look back at the top of `Index.js`.
 You'll see some `import` statements.
 One is commented out.
 Uncomment it and then comment out the statement that says `import App from './01_example/App'`.
 This switches from running the example app to the starter pack.
 If you check back in your browser, you should now see a blank page.
 (If you've stopped your server in the meanwhile, head back over to Terminal and hit `npm start` again to get the blank page.)

 ### JSX...
 What?
 One thing you'll notice when working with a react app is that it automatically updates what you see in the browser every time you save your code.
-So let's do it!
-Open the folder `02_starter` and then the file `App.js`.
+So let's do it! :collision: Open the folder `02_starter` and then the file `App.js`.

-As we said, `App` is our the top-level component.
+:collision: As we said, `App` is our the top-level component.
 We'll get to what's going on in this file in a bit, but first, let's make a change so we can see a change in the browser.
 Update the `return` statement so it looks like this.
 You can put any text you like; "hello world!" is just tradition:

 ```js
 return (